gvwilson/sensibleadventures/nardica/nardica.md

 disappearing from sight as its camo matched the blue, gray, and white of the sky, sea, and waves.

-Wales locked his toolbox and stood up.
+Wales locked his toolbox and stood up, folding the little flap of false skin back in place over his fingertip.
-"Shall we watch from inside?" he asked, folding the little flap of false skin back in place over his fingertip.
+"Let's watch from inside."

 Uncle Jack was chewing the end of his beard as they entered the pilot house.
 "Well?" he demanded.